Arsenic-ATG/File-compresser/readme.md

 ### Setup 💻

 - This is a plain python script which requires you to have python installed on your system
-- if you don't have python on your machine then you can download it from [here](https://www.python.org/downloads/)
+- If you don't have python on your machine then you can download it from [here](https://www.python.org/downloads/)
-- you would also need an text editor to make changes to the code
+- You would also need an text editor to make changes to the code

 ---